Skip to main content

 Multi-Axis Turn-Mill Centers

-Turn-mill machines with live tooling, sub-spindles, Y-axis, and milling capability command premium prices for their ability to complete complex parts in a single setup.
+Turn-mill machines with live tooling, sub-spindles, Y-axis, and milling capability command premium prices for completing complex parts in a single setup.

 Used 5-Axis Machine Prices